kodema5/node-flow/Readme.md

 ---

-subscribing to an event
+subscribing to an event/passing a callback

-> print-event://test/log_?prefix=event
+> print-event://test/log_?prefix=an event

-> sub://test/timeout?ms=100&value.a=1&value.b=2&_then=print-event
+> sub://test/timeout?ms=100&value.a=1&value.b=2&_call=print-event

-subscribes to an event with a callback in _then
+subscribes to an event with a callback in _call

+> print-named-event://test/log_?prefix=named-event

+> named-event://test/timeout_?ms=100&value.a=2&value.b=3&_call=print-named-event

+> run://named-event

+registers a named-event with a callback

 ---